-Figure 347.
+Figure 339.
 Navigation Mode Select Panel

-TISL (Target Identification Set Laser).
-The Pave Penny pod has been removed from the A-10C II and TISL navigation is not available.
+- TISL (Target Identification Set Laser).
+When the Pave Penny pod has detected laser energy at the inputted code, raw azimuth and elevation data is displayed on the ADI to orient you to the laser-designated target.
+Additionally, the TISL will have priority over the FM light on the NMSP. - TCN (TACAN).

-TCN (TACAN).
 From the TACAN control panel, you may select the desired TACAN station to navigate to.
-Once entered and the station is within operative range, heading and range information is displayed on the HSI and ADI.

-ILS (Instrumented Landing System).
+Once entered and the station is within operative range, heading and range information is displayed on the HSI and ADI. - ILS (Instrumented Landing System).
 From the ILS control panel, you may select the desired ILS station to navigate to.
 Once entered and the station is within operative range, heading and range information is displayed on the HSI and ADI.

-Note: TISL, TCN, and ILS are all mutually exclusive.
-Only one of these three can be operating at one time because all three use the CDI on the HSI.

-STR PT (Steer Point).
+- Note: TISL, TCN, and ILS are all mutually exclusive.
+Only one of these three can be operating at one time because all three use the CDI on the HSI. - STR PT (Steer Point).
 The STR PT function makes the CDI on the HSI operate in relation to the steerpoint.
 When you then set a course to the steerpoint, the CDI will center.
 This can be a useful function when landing at night in combat at an airfield without an ILS glide slope.
-In such a situation, you can make the end of the runway the steerpoint and then set the EGI up for "3-D NAV" so you can also use both the CDI and the steering bars to give heading and a "GPS" type glide path to touchdown.

-ANCHR (Anchor Point, aka Bullseye).
+In such a situation, you can make the end of the runway the steerpoint and then set the EGI up for "3-D NAV" so you can also use both the CDI and the steering bars to give heading and a "GPS" type glide path to touchdown. - ANCHR (Anchor Point, aka Bullseye).
 When active, the HSI and ADI needles will point to the Anchor Point.
-The Anchor point is set on the CDU.

-UHF Homing Light.
-Indication of UHF ADF navigation.

-FM Homing Light.
+The Anchor point is set on the CDU. - UHF Homing Light.
+Indication of UHF ADF navigation. - FM Homing Light.
 Indication of TISL or VHF DR homing.